 A regular vacation or a holiday can help you slow down and relax, but you need a spiritual retreat if you expect to make sense of this World.

-“Any place which can help a traveller find inner peace can be called a spiritual retreat.”
+“Any place which can help a traveler find inner peace can be called a spiritual retreat.”

-Please note that a lot of research went behind the given list of spiritual retreats.
+Please note that a lot of research was done to come up with this list of the best spiritual retreats in the World.
 If you don’t agree, please share your comments and we will be happy to accommodate.
 This list is in alphabetical order.

 Ananda – in the Himalayas